byrd-laif/soilMakers/soulFood/followTheFood.md

 #### *The Return; a journey through the alchemy of soil.*

 **A movable feast; plant knowledge distilled and assimilated through the physical body, cultivated into living soil, and returned to the womb of Mother Earth *in-kind.* Sustenance; life supporting and sustaining.
-Returned as something healing.**
+Returned as something meaningful.**

 **Direct contact with the divine made manifest.**
 *A symbiotic microbial messenger; from humus to human to humus.
 Returned to a different local with a unique healing microbial make up.
 Healing Wo-man, their relationships with one another and Mother Earth through the unified soil womb.*